 Use mulch and plastic only with great care around Aloes.
 While plastic sheeting is often used to warm the soil in early spring for conventional crop plants, do not use it to protect Aloe in the winter.
-When nighttime temperatures drop below 32 °F (0 °C), use natural fiber sheets and blankets or commercial frost-protection cloth instead.
+When nighttime temperatures drop below 32 °F (0 °C), use natural fiber sheets, blankets, or commercial frost-protection cloth.
 Never mulch Aloe vera with organic material such as bark, as it encourages moisture retention.

 - Back to genus Aloe